Last updated: May 3, 2026

 Diverse communities

-- Immigrant and Refugee Seniors: Documentation rules vary.
-For example, the Broward County homestead guide says citizenship is not required for that Florida filing, but the office still needs ownership and residency proof.
+- Immigrant and refugee seniors: Documentation rules vary.
+For example, some Florida county homestead materials say citizenship is not required for homestead filing, but the office still needs ownership and residency proof.
 If English is hard, ask for language help early so you do not lose time before the deadline.

 Do all states give seniors the same kind of property tax break?